Ürgüp: History

 In 1924 the Greeks of Prokopi were forced to leave Turkey under the terms of the Treaty of Lausanne.
 When they left they took the relics of St John the Russian with them to their new home on the island of Euboea in Greece where murals on a church wall now depict the journey from Cappadocia.
 Other Greeks from Prokopi settled in Larissa in Greece.

-Local Attractions
+Local attractions

 There is a small local museum inside the park in the centre of Ürgüp.

 Uphill from the Hotel Surban, the renowned Turasan Winery supplies 60% of Cappadocia's wines and offers free tours and tastings in its rock-carved wine cellar.

-On the outskirts of Ürgüp, heading towards Göreme, a group of striking fairy chimneys to the right of the road are sometimes called 'The Family' or the 'Three Sisters'.
+On the outskirts of Ürgüp, heading towards Göreme, a group of striking fairy chimneys to the right of the road are sometimes called 'The Three Beauties', 'Three Graces', 'The Family' or the 'Three Sisters'.